ietf-tools/xml2rfc/README.txt

 4.1 Processing Instructions

    A *processing instruction* is a directive to an XML application.
-If you want to give directives to 'xml2rfc', the PIs look like this:
+If you want to give directives to 'xml2rfc', the processing instructions (PIs) look like this:

        <?rfc keyword='value'?>

+   Of course, if you like the default behavior, you don't need any PIs in your input file!

 4.1.1 Option Settings